amos-kibet/elixir-getting-started/ProcessesAndConcurrency.md

 ### Processes

 In Elixir, all code runs inside processes, and an application can have hundreds or thousands of them running concurrently.

+A process is an isolated entity where code execution happens and they are the base tp design software systems taking advantage of the BEAM features.

+A Process is a built-in memory with the following parts:

+- **Stack:** To keep local variables.
+- **Heap:** To keep larger structures.
+- **Mailbox:** Store messages sent from other porcesses.
+- **Process Control Block:** Keeps track of the state of the process.

-Concurrency is achienved thanks to Erlang processes, which are created and managed by the BEAM
+Concurrency is achieved thanks to Erlang processes, which are created and managed by the BEAM

 **How does it work?**

-When the BEAM runs on a machine, it creates a `thread` on each available `processor` by default.In this `thread`, there is a `queue` dedicated to specific `tasks`, and each `queue` has a `scheduler` responsible for assigning a time and priority to the `tasks`.
+When the BEAM runs on a machine, it creates a `thread` on each available `processor` by default.
+In this `thread`, there is a `queue` dedicated to specific `tasks`, and each `queue` has a `scheduler` responsible for assigning time and priority to the `tasks`.

+Simply put, process lifecycle involves (1) process creation, (2) code execution, and (3) process termination.

 ![Concurrency screenshot](media/Concurrency.png)